mellaadaktary/2420-Assignment1/README.md

 doctl version
 ```

-- `version` ensures that the install went smoothly by showing us this in the terminal output:
+- `version` shows us the version off `doctl` currently installed.

+You should see this in the terminal output:
 ![doctl-version](./assets/doctl-version.png)
 # Creating API token
  A personal access token lets a user authenticate to a service to access or change the protected resources, these can be used as an alternative to passwords.
 In our case we need the PAT(Personal Access Token) to link our `doctl` to our Digital Ocean account.